Framtiden i våre hender

 Framtiden i våre hender is an idealistic organization in Norway that advocates green consumption and resource justice.
 The Norwegian name literally translates to The Future in Our Hands.

 The organization is critical of the ever-increasing consumption in rich countries such as Norway, and believes that consideration for nature and climate is more important than growth in consumption and economy.
 The organization was inspired and founded by Erik Dammann in 1974, and is currently led by Anja Bakken Riise.

-It has approximately 27,000 members, and thereby is the largest environmental organization in Norway.
+As of 2020, the Future is in our hands is Norway's largest environmental organization with more than 35,000 members.

+Arild Hermstad sat as leader until 2017.
+He was replaced by Anja Bakken Riise, who is the organisation's current leader.

 Core causes

 The organization prioritizes three causes in particular: